OUR COMMUNITY IMPACT

 Across everything we do, we’re committed to providing equitable access to disabled audiences and welcome disabled performers as part of our company of actors.
 We’ve also worked on optimising our website and social media platforms to work with screen readers and other accessibility tools.

-In 2022, we expanded our Extraordinarily Creative (EC) drama classes for children and teens with autism or other neuro-diversities to a second venue at the Te Oro Music and Arts Centre in Glen Innes.
+Our Extraordinarily Creative (EC) drama classes for children and teens with autism or other neuro-diversities continue to be in high demand at both our Te Oro and Meadowood venues.